bguns/wh2-luadb/release/install-readme.txt

-First, make sure you are subscribed to the companion mod for this tool, found at: <WIP - should be released soon>
+First, make sure you are subscribed to the companion mod for this tool, found at: https://steamcommunity.com/sharedfiles/filedetails/?id=2397502316

 1. Place both executables to the same directory as Kaedrin's Mod Manager (i.e. the directory that contains Warhammer2MM.exe)